 - The Regional Foundation Library is a UT organization that provides individuals and non-profits with funding information and assistance.
 Call and make an appointment to start looking for college grant and scholarship sources.

 - ACC is a great option for students looking to get an associate’s degree or transfer to a four-year college.
-Here is some information about the associate’s degrees offered by ACC and about ACC’s transfer services.
+Here is some information about the associate’s degrees and certificates offered by ACC and about ACC’s transfer services.

 - Texas State University in Round Rock has programs designed specifically for working adult students.
 All of their course offerings are in the evening, and their degree plans allow for extensive online and community college coursework.
 Click here to check out their degree programs.